Expedition / Advanced First Aid

-Expedition first aid looks at the extra complications of high altitude and being a long way from any rescue service or definitive care.
-Great if you are planning on leading an expedition or just want an insight into providing care in these more challenging environments.
+Expedition and advanced first aid looks at more advanced first aid procedures where either extra equipment is available or, you are long way from any rescue service or definitive care.
+It specifically covers the extra challenges brought about by high altitude.
+A great enhancement to your knowledge if you are planning on leading an expedition or just want training in providing advanced care and coping with more challenging environments.

 Who is it for ?

 First aid training delivered by highly experienced tutors.
-Our team are either Paramedics or experienced Mountain Rescuers who have significant expeditioning and hostile environment experience.
-We have considerable first hand experience of patching folk up and getting them back to safety when dialling 999 is not an option.
+Our small, highly experienced team are either Paramedics or Mountain Rescuers who have significant expeditioning and hostile environment experience.
+We have considerable first hand experience of dealing with challenging situations all over the globe.

-In essence we cover the first aid problems produced by the expedition environment, what extra equipment to take and how to use it.
+In essence, we cover advanced first aid and the extra problems produced by the expedition environment, what extra equipment to take and how to use it.
 Its a mix of theory and practical training so you leave confident in knowing what you need to do.

 Beyond the Edge are one of the UKs most experienced providers of mountain experiences and courses.
 We strive to make our training both fun, friendly and highly informative.
 We take great pride in the very high percentage of individuals who return for further adventures and courses.

-After some introductions at 9am we look at the different types of environment we may find ourself and the challenges each one provides.
+After some introductions at 9 am we look at the different types of environment we may find ourself and the challenges each one provides.
 From hot and steamy snake infested jungles to extreme high altitude.
-During the day we look at:
+During the two days we look at:

 - First Aid planning and research